-- A MSc in Computing Science or Electrical Engineering with a focus on process control - Sound knowledge in power systems, control engineering, artificial neural networks, distributed and parallel computing - Strong analytical and programming skills, experience in at least one: Python, MATLAB - Research experience/publications in project related areas - The candidate must have the ability to work independently, good analytical, synthesis and innovation skills - Good communication and writing skills in English - Experience in Hardware In the Loop Simulations and power system software as OPAL-RT, DSpace, Spherea, Typhoon
+- A MSc in Computing Science or Electrical Engineering with a focus on process control - Knowledge in power systems, control engineering, artificial neural networks, distributed and parallel computing will be appreciated - Strong analytical and programming skills, experience in at least one software platform: Python, MATLAB, Julia, GAMS and optimization solvers like CPLEX and Gurobi. - Research experience/publications in project related areas - The candidate must have the ability to work independently, good analytical, synthesis and innovation skills - Good communication and writing skills in English - Experiences in on board implementation of software as OPAL-RT, DSpace, Spherea, Typhoon, Arduino, Raspberry, ... are added values